 This is the manual template for RFM segmentation.
-There are automated tools (such as Omniconvert Reveal) that can extract these data, split your customers according to the RFM scoring, and update your database segmentation in real-time.
+There are automated tools like Reveal that can extract these data, split your customers according to the RFM scoring, and update your database segmentation in real-time.

 And...TADA!!!
 You now have a clear picture of who your customers actually are.